cokelaer/fitter/doc/source/index.rst

 distributions will be considered (the analysis will be longer).

-The :meth:`fitter.Fitter.summary` method shows the first best distributions (in terms of fitting).
+The :meth:`fitter.fitter.Fitter.summary` method shows the first best distributions (in terms of fitting).

 Once the fitting is performed, one may want to get the parameters